 My responsibilities are Pupil Premium, PE Sport Premium, and Safeguarding.

 Mr Mayang Patel

-I am Mayang Patel, father to Eashan , Rivan and Ameya all of whom are students at Ryton.
+I am Mayang Patel, father to Ameya who is a student at Ryton and former pupils Eashan and Rivan.
 We have made Ryton our home for over 10 years and we cannot think of a better place to bring our kids up.
 I am privileged to represent the Ryton Federation as a parent governor.